GhustOne/HeadBlend-Profiles/README.md

 If you are updating from an older version then you can replace the old one.

+## Saved Head Blends location
+Saved HBs can be found in scripts\Head_Blends

 ## Feature List
 ### Local > Script Features > Head Blend Profiles
 - Options